isomerpages/moe-ferngreenpri/_general-information/School Uniform & Supplier.md

 Visit to our Retail Outlet is <b>STRICTLY</b> by appointment only.

 We regret to inform that walk-ins <b>will not</b> be entertained.

+Note:

+a)         Closed for walk-in purchase from 23 to 31 December 2022

+**Year-End Sales**

+Details of the online purchase and other purchase options are as follows: